viur-framework/webawesome/packages/webawesome/docs/docs/components/combobox.md

 ### Hint

-Add descriptive hint to a select with the `hint` attribute.
+Add descriptive hint to a combobox with the `hint` attribute.
 For hints that contain HTML, use the `hint` slot instead.

 ```html {.example}
 <wa-combobox label="Experience" hint="Please tell us your skill level."  class="combobox-remote">